digital-land/technical-documentation/docs/architecture-and-infrastructure/proposals/010-data-pipeline-api.md

 ![Pipeline System Containers](/images/proposals/010-data-pipeline-api/containers.drawio.png)

+Note that the Pipeline API reads collection and pipeline metadata in Parquet format from the existing Collection Archive bucket.
+The existing Collection Task will be modified to write data in Parquet format, as well as CSV and SQLite.

-Remember the [overall system context diagram](/architecture-and-infrastructure/solution-design/) is helpful if you're not so familiar with the architecture of the Digital Planning Data service.
+Remember that the [overall system context diagram](/architecture-and-infrastructure/solution-design/) is helpful if you're not so familiar with the architecture of the Digital Planning Data service.

 ## Implementation considerations